root-project/web/manual/integrate_root_into_my_cmake_project/index.md

 The following is an example of a project that creates a library including a dictionary and an executable file.

 {% highlight C++ %}
-# CMakeLists.txt for event package.
+# CMakeLists.txt for the "event" package.
 It creates a library with a dictionary and a main program.
 cmake_minimum_required(VERSION 3.0 FATAL_ERROR)
 project(event)

-# You need to tell CMake where to find the ROOT installation.
-This can be done in a number of ways:
+# If ROOT is not installed in a default system location you need to tell CMake where to find it.
-#   - ROOT built with classic configure/make use the provided $ROOTSYS/etc/cmake/FindROOT.cmake.
-#   - ROOT built with CMake.
-Add in CMAKE_PREFIX_PATH the installation prefix for ROOT.
+# Sourcing `thisroot.sh` already sets the required environment variables.
+# Otherwise, adding the installation prefix of ROOT to CMAKE_PREFIX_PATH tells cmake where to look:
-list(APPEND CMAKE_PREFIX_PATH $ENV{ROOTSYS})
+#list(APPEND CMAKE_PREFIX_PATH "/path/to/root/installation")

-# Locates the ROOT package and defines a number of variables (e.g. ROOT_INCLUDE_DIRS).
+# Locate the ROOT package and define a number of useful variables (e.g. ROOT_INCLUDE_DIRS).
 find_package(ROOT REQUIRED COMPONENTS RIO Net)

-# Defines useful ROOT functions and ROOT macros (e.g. ROOT_GENERATE_DICTIONARY).
-include(${ROOT_USE_FILE})

 include_directories(${CMAKE_CURRENT_SOURCE_DIR}/include)
 ROOT_GENERATE_DICTIONARY(G__Event Event.h LINKDEF EventLinkDef.h)

 # Creates a shared library with a generated dictionary.
 add_library(Event SHARED Event.cxx G__Event.cxx)
-target_link_libraries(Event ${ROOT_LIBRARIES})
+target_link_libraries(Event PUBLIC ROOT::RIO ROOT::Net ROOT::Tree)

 # Creates the main program using the library.
 add_executable(Main MainEvent.cxx)
 target_link_libraries(Main Event)
 {% endhighlight %}

+See also [this excellent guide](https://cliutils.gitlab.io/modern-cmake/chapters/packages/ROOT.html) by Henry Schreiner for more information about building your ROOT project with modern cmake.